Dynamic Collaboration – Next-level systemic thinking tools for leaders: facilitate integrated decision-making

 In this session, we integrate what we have learned and dwell extensively on how to guide thought-opening dialogues.

-The Dynamic Collaboration Coping with Complexity program will be given in Dutch in Fall 2022 and takes place on Fridays, is organized in the offices of Connect & Transform in Mechelen, from 9 am – 5 pm CET (Brussels time).
-In spring 2023 the program will be organized in online and in English.
+The Next Level Systems Tools for Leaders will be given in Dutch in Fall 2023 and takes place on Fridays, is organized in the offices of Connect & Transform in Mechelen, from 9 am – 5 pm CET (Brussels time).
+In spring 2024, the program will be organized online and in English.

 The participation fee for the three days is 900 Euro (excl.
 VAT, 21%).
 You can transfer this amount via PayPal.
 This way, you also confirm your registration.

-The sessions will be facilitated by Jan De Visch and Maarten Van Damme.
+Jan De Visch and Maarten Van Damme will facilitate the sessions.